data-fair/data-fair/doc/pages/functional-presentation/dataset-management-en.md

 <img src="./images/functional-presentation/permissions.jpg"
      height="350" style="margin:20px auto;" alt="screenshot of the edition of permissions on a dataset"/>

 When a dataset has just been created, it is not yet available in the various data portals of the organization.
 It must first be **published in one or more portals**.
-In the context of opendata portals, the dataset must also have public access permission in addition to being published.
+In the context of open&nbsp;data portals, the dataset must also have public access permission in addition to being published.

 This publication mechanism allows you to work in an agile way: for example, you can have a **recipe portal** on which you publish the datasets that you want to open soon, accompanying them with visualizations.
 Visualizations can highlight a problem in the data or a bad structuring of it, problem that can be seen by several people because the data is already published on a portal.
-Once we reach the **desired publication quality**, we unpublish the dataset from the recipe portal and publish it on one or more production portals.
+Once we reach the **desired publication quality**, we un-publish the dataset from the recipe portal and publish it on one or more production portals.

 <img src="./images/functional-presentation/portail-publication.jpg"
      height="350" style="margin:20px auto;" alt="screenshot of the publication of a dataset on portals"/>